mlnguyen/pni_summer_matlab2020/README.md

 * Week 5, Lecture 8: Data from N Rouhani (nrouhani [at] princeton.edu), adapted from "Dissociable effects of surprising rewards on learning and memory" [[link]](https://pubmed.ncbi.nlm.nih.gov/29553767/)
 * Week 5, Lecture 9: Data from S Wilterson (wilterson [at] princeton.edu), adapted from "Relative sensitivity of explicit reaiming and implicit motor adaptation" [[link]](https://journals.physiology.org/doi/full/10.1152/jn.00283.2018)
 * Week 5, HW Problems 1-3: Data from M Nguyen (mlnguyen [at] princeton.edu), adapted from "Teacher-Student neural coupling during teaching and learning" [[link]](https://www.biorxiv.org/content/10.1101/2020.05.07.082958v1)

+### Guest Lectures
+* Many thanks to Elise Piazza (epiazza [at] princeton.edu) and Catalin Iordan (mci [at] princeton.edu for their guest lecture on classifiers on July 15!
+Work on using classifiers to show differences in timbre for adult vs infant directed speech is "Mothers Consistently Alter Their Unique Vocal
+Fingerprints When Communicating with Infants" [[link]](http://www.elisepiazza.com/papers/Piazza%20et%20al%20(2017).pdf).